neondatabase/website/content/docs/extensions/neon.md

 updatedOn: '2024-02-08T15:20:54.277Z'
 ---

 The `neon` extension includes functions and views designed to gather Neon-specific metrics.
-Currently, the `neon` extension includes a single user-accessible view showing cache statistics
+Currently, the `neon` extension includes a single user-accessible view that shows local file cache statistics.

 ## The neon_stat_file_cache view

-Neon computes use a local file cache to extend the amount of memory allocated to shared buffers to 50% of your compute's RAM.
+Neon computes use a local file cache to extend Postgres shared buffers memory to approximately 50% of your compute's RAM.
+The `neon_stat_file_cache` view provides information about local file cache usage.
+The view includes the following columns:

+- `file_cache_misses`: The number of times requested data was not found in the local file cache.
+- `file_cache_hits`: The number of times requested data was found in the local file cache.
+- `file_cache_used`: The number of times the local file cache was used.
-The following example shows how to use the view:
+- `file_cache_writes`: The number of writes to the local file cache.

-This view can be used by an end user as follows:
+- `file_cache_hit_ratio`: The cache hit ratio for the local file cache.
+The file cache hit ratio is calculated as follows:

+\[ \text{File Cache Hit Ratio} = \left( \frac{\text{File Cache Hits}}{\text{File Cache Hits} + \text{File Cache Misses}} \right) \times 100 \]

+The cache hit ratio is useful for determining the percentage of requests served from memory rather than disk.
+For better query performance, frequently accessed data should reside in memory.
+Generally, you should aim for a cache hit ratio of 99% or better.

+To use the

 ```sql
 CREATE EXTENSION neon;